prahs/function-calling/README.md

 The extended dataset has 33 prompt-response pairs, compared to 11 for the open-source dataset.

+Both datasets were human generated (i.e. did not make use of Llama or OpenAI's GPT models etc.).
+This is important because Meta and OpenAI terms do not allow their language models to be used to train other models.

 ## Licensing

 ### Function Calling Dataset